FortiManager

 The goal of this extension is to improve the quality of GUI bug reports by collecting as much information as possible at the time of capture.

-This avoids developers, QA, and TAC having to go back and forth multiple times to collect information throughout the debugging process.
+This avoids developers, QA, and TAC from having to go back and forth multiple times to collect information throughout the debugging process.

 Scope